Quantum query complexity of symmetric oracle problems: New examples of coset identification

 \begin{thm} Let $G=G(p,n)$ denote the Heisenberg group acting by multiplication on the set of column vectors $X=\Z_p^{n+2}$.
 Let $H$ be center of $G$, the set of all matrices in $G$ for which $x=y=0$.
 Then the coset identification problem can be solved with a single quantum query with probability 1. \end{thm}

-In order to prove these theorems, we must understand the representation theory of $G=G(p,n)$, which we now describe briefly.
+In order to prove these theorems, we must understand the representation theory of $G=G(p,n)$, which we now describe briefly (for a concise and elegant review, see the letter by M. Isaacs to P. Diaconis published in the appendix to \cite{diaconis:2010}).
 The group $G$ has $p^{2n}$ one-dimensional irreducible representations and $p-1$ irreducible representations of dimension $p^n$.
 The one-dimensional representations will be denoted $\chi_{\alpha, \beta}$, indexed by tuples $\alpha, \beta\in \Z_p^n$.
 We identify these representations with their characters which are given by the formula

 with $\omega$ denoting a primitive $p$-th root of unity.

 The $p^n$ dimensional representations denoted $\rho_c$, with $c\in\Z_p, c\neq 0$ are described as follows.
 Let $U$ be the vector space of all complex-valued functions on $(\Z_p)^n$.
 Fix $c\in \Z_p$ with $c\neq 0$.
 Then there is an irreducible representation $\rho_c$ of $G$ on $U$ given by